The 10 Best Achilles Stretches For Runners

 Remember, dynamic stretching is stretching in movement that is performed before your workouts to warm up properly.

-We will now look at tips for static stretching or stretching that you hold for a prolonged period of time.
-This type of stretching takes place after your runs and workouts.
+We will now look at tips for static stretching, or stretching that you hold for a prolonged period of time.
+This type of stretching occurs after runs and workouts.

 Tips For Static Stretching

-• Hold each stretch between 45 – and 60 seconds to reap optimal benefits.
+• Hold each stretch for 45 seconds to reap optimal benefits.

 • Try to relax your muscles while holding the stretch.